 Neil Jordan even brings out some incredibly subtle pieces from the book – the perverse family metaphor that exists with Louis as mother, Lestat as father and Claudia as daughter.
 Jordan seems drawn to these themes of sexual and gender role confusion – look at his body of work, which consists of Mona Lisa (1986) with its crucial failing hinging on someone’s inability to understand someone’s sexual orientation, the transsexual romance of The Crying Game (1992) and the drag performer biopic of Breakfast on Pluto (2005).
 Although here, rumouredly at Tom Cruise’s instigation, the gay subtext of the book was considerably watered down.

 Neil Jordan is a frequent dabbler in genre films.
-His other genre films include – The Company of Wolves (1984), an adaptation of one of Angela Carter’s stories that deconstructs Little Red Riding Hood with werewolves; the haunted house comedy High Spirits (1988); The Butcher Boy (1997) about a disturbed Irish Catholic childhood; the clairvoyance thriller In Dreams (1999); the female vigilante drama The Brave One (2007); Ondine (2009) about a possible sea nymph; and further vampire film with Byzantium (2012).
+His other genre films include – The Company of Wolves (1984), an adaptation of one of Angela Carter’s stories that deconstructs Little Red Riding Hood with werewolves; the haunted house comedy High Spirits (1988); The Butcher Boy (1997) about a disturbed Irish Catholic childhood; the clairvoyance thriller In Dreams (1999); the female vigilante drama The Brave One (2007); Ondine (2009) about a possible sea nymph; the vampire film Byzantium (2012); and the psycho-thriller Greta (2018).

 (Winner for Best Film in this site’s Top 10 Films of 1994 list.
 Winner for Best Adapted Screenplay and Best Supporting Actress (Kirsten Dunst), Nominee for Best Director (Neil Jordan), Best Supporting Actor (Tom Cruise) and Best Musical Score at this site’s Best of 1994 Awards).